awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Misc.md

 ## Creating New Directories in the Main Data Storage Space<a name="Appendix.Oracle.CommonDBATasks.NewDirectories"></a>

-You can use the Amazon RDS procedure `rdsadmin.rdsadmin_util.create_directory` to create directories\.
+To create directories, use the Amazon RDS procedure `rdsadmin.rdsadmin_util.create_directory`\.
 You can create up to 10,000 directories, all located in your main data storage space\.

 The `create_directory` procedure has the following parameters\.